Contact

 Overview: Lab philosophy

-3. Methods for the madness.
-When the only tool you have is a hammer, every problem looks like a nail.
-We try to improve and expand the set of tools available to cognitive neuroscientists and neuropsychologists.
-This includes statistical methods for analysis of time series data (GCA), a large web-based database to facilitate the use of cognitive neuropsychological methods in the study of language and cognition (MAPPD), and many tutorials.
+We also try to improve and expand the set of tools available to cognitive neuroscientists and neuropsychologists.
+This includes statistical methods for analysis of time course data (GCA) and for correction for multiple comparisons in lesion-symptom mapping (cFWER; see also our recent book on LSM methods), and a large web-based database to facilitate the use of cognitive neuropsychological methods in the study of language and cognition (MAPPD).

 Current projects apply these tenets to several inter-related research projects: